siri2100/siri2100/README.md

 At BLUEDOT, I led the transition from a GAN-based restoration pipeline to a large-scale controllable diffusion system deployed to enterprise media and broadcasting customers.

 Research Interests:
 - Generative AI
-- Image & Video Generation, Restoration, and Enhancement
-- Controllable Diffusion Models
-- Vision-Language Models (VLMs)
-- Vision-Language-Action (VLA) Models
 - Embodied AI
+- Image & Video Generation, Restoration
+- Diffusion Models
+- Vision-Language Model (VLM)

 <!---
 siri2100/siri2100 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.